-(see Fig. 24 and compare with Fig. 4).
-The evolution of the average radial entropy profile profile, computed as the average of $S(\varpi, \phi, z)$ at constant π , is shown in Fig. 25.
+Contrary to axisymmetric models, the saturated state of the 3D models does not show any sign of a late exponential growth phase characterized by the re-appearance of channel modes, and the saturated MRI stresses are smaller in magnitude than $M{\pi\phi}^{\text{term}}$ , i.e., the maximum Maxwell stress is reached at MRI termination (see Fig. 26 and compare with Fig. 4).
+The evolution of the average radial entropy profile profile, computed as the average of $S(\varpi, \phi, z)$ at constant $\varpi$ , is shown in Fig. 27.
 Until the saturation of the instability (at $t \approx 11$ ms), the initial linear profile $S(\varpi)$ is basically unchanged.
-However, afterward the entropy profile flattens, S becoming nearly constant for 15.2km $\leq \varpi \leq 15.8$ km.
+However, afterward the entropy profile flattens, S becoming nearly constant for 15.2km $\leq \omega \leq 15.8$ km.
 Close to both radial boundaries, the entropy profile develops extrema, which are most likely an artifact of our boundary conditions.
 The flat entropy profile is stable and does not vary strongly with time.
-The Ω profile flattens after the initial growth phase, too.
+The $\Omega$ profile flattens after the initial growth phase, too.
 The velocity field in the saturated state is dominated by a rich small-scale structure, while the magnetic field is organized in a multitude of flux tubes.